florian/reading-notes/books/8_Software_Engineering_at_Google/13_Test_Doubles.md

 - Types of doubles
 	- *Fake*: lightweight implementation of the API but would not be suitable for production, e.g. in an in-memory database
 	- *Stub*: Double that you tell exactly what to return for which inputs.
 This is typically done through mocking frameworks
-	- Interaction testing: There's no implementation, you just check that it is called correctly, e.g. the right number of times or with the expected arguments.
-This is sometimes called *mocks*, which is confusing because using doubles in general is often called *mocking*.
+	- Interaction testing: There's no implementation, you just check that the object is called correctly, e.g. the right number of times or with the expected arguments.
+This is sometimes called a *mock*, which is confusing because using doubles in general is often called *mocking*.
 It should also be avoided because it leads to brittle tests (since it might be testing implementation details)
 - Be careful with using doubles
 	- Your first choice should be to use the real implementation as this is clearer and will give you more certainty that the system works as expected for users.
 Only use doubles if there are good reasons
 	- Google developed a `@DoNotMock` annotation that lets API owners declare that a better alternative exists